Axl-91/rmdb/README.md

 # RmDb
 ### Project in Rust with Rocket/SQLx/Tera

-The idea of the project is to have a database with movies, where users can give submit their ratings.
+The idea of the project is to have a database with movies, where users can give submit their scores (1 through 10).

 Might add more features later...